Please click on one of the titles below in order to obtain more information.

 Further methodological information can be found in the metadata page of the datasets and in the Statistics Explained detailed average prices article.

-Following the European Commission Communication on 'A better functioning food supply chain in Europe' the Food Price Monitoring Tool was created in an attempt to increase the transparency along the food supply chain.
+The Food Price Monitoring Tool aims to increase the transparency along the food supply chain.